Galbi, Korean BBQ Short Ribs, takes grilled short ribs to a whole new level with a unique cut and a sweet and salty marinade.

 Pears are used in many Korean meat dishes (like Bulgogi).
 Grated pear adds a natural sweetness to the marinade and acts as a meat tenderizer.

 Asian pear is sweeter than standard American pears and firm, like a cross between a pear and an apple.
-Like the meat cuts, you can find them at Asian grocery stores, but if you aren’t fortunate to live near one, a Bosc pear will work well in place of the Asian pear.
+Like the meat, you can find them at Asian grocery stores, but if you aren’t fortunate to live near one, a Bosc pear will work well in place of the Asian pear.

 Sweet and Salty, Tender Galbi